-Stress is also a huge factor — even if you don’t feel emotionally stressed, your body tends to know more about how much strain you’re putting it through before you are mentally aware.
+Stress is also a huge factor — even if you do not feel emotionally stressed, your body tends to know more about how much strain you are putting it through before you are mentally aware.

-Psoriasis could be a way of your body letting you know that you’re putting a little too much strain on it and to take some time out.
-A little-enforced break time never hurt anyone, surely!
+Psoriasis could be a way of your body letting you know that you are putting a little too much strain on it and to take some time out.
+An enforced break time never hurt anyone, surely!

 How to Treat Plaque Psoriasis

-While there’s not a cure for plaque psoriasis as such, there are plenty of ways to treat plaque flare-ups and make it easier to manage.
+While there is not a cure for plaque psoriasis, there are plenty of ways to treat plaque psoriasis flare-ups and make it easier to manage.
 You could try a variety of topical treatments (as prescribed by your doctor):

-- And don’t forget to moisturise like crazy.
-The more you moisturise the less painful your psoriasis flare-up will be.
-It will also reduce the itch, pain, and scaling.
+- Moisturize like crazy.
+The more you moisturize, the less painful your psoriasis flare-up will be.
+It will also reduce the itch, pain and scaling.

 There are also a variety of alternative treatments, including oral medication, light therapy, or natural methods to consider.
-There’s no one size fits all option for treating your psoriasis, so it’s worth experimenting with all the options out there to find what could work for you.
+There’s no one size fits all option for treating your psoriasis, so it is worth experimenting with all the options out there to find what could work for you.